Vinsengi/PP1-HTML-CSS/README.md

 ![CSS Validator Results](docs/testing/css_validator.JPG)

 ### Unfixed Bugs
-Responsiveness of the website worked on all devices, screen sizes and orientation with the exception of landscape orientation on mozilla firefox.
-I was unable to resolve this bug on time but will address in a future release.
+Responsiveness of the website worked on all devices, screen sizes and orientation with the exception of toggling the header on mobile screen so that it can collapse after clicking on the wished page on the navigation menu.

 ## Deployment